JosephTLyons/GUI-Delay-Time-Calculator/README.md

 ## Changelog:

+### August XX, 2017 - V 1.6.0
+1. Added tap count to the tap tempo button, for more visual feedback of tap tempo function

 ### July 26, 2017 - V 1.5.0
 1. PC Build
 2. Changed behavior of where information window is loaded.
 It is now loaded in the middle of the screen to resolve some issues on PC side.